Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 Native code can be debugged with Simplicity Studio.

-XS script code can be debugged with Xsbug by using a FTDI adapter.
+XS script code can be debugged with xsbug by using a FTDI adapter.
 On the adapter, the pins RX, TX and GND will be used.

 On your device, you will need to use a UART or USART and specify it in a **defines** section for your platform.
 Other required definitions include the tx and rx pins and location and the serial clock.
 Baud rate can also be defined, defaulting to 115200.
 Examples are shown below.